U2NG/2018-OSF-Demo/03_OSF_Documenting.md

 ## ***Activity***
 **Upload raw data file and data dictionary.**

-* Name the data file accordingly and upload it to the appropriate section of you project.
+* Name the data file accordingly and upload it to the appropriate folder based on your TIER protocol structure.

 * We also want to upload the data dictionary so we’ll always know what our variable names actually mean.